andrewnguyen-dev/focusmate/README.md

 ### 🎵 Music Mixer
 - Craft your unique sound environment with our music mixer.
 - Mix and match different musical styles and ambient sounds to create your ideal background atmosphere.
-Whether you need calm piano tunes, the sound of rain, or a bustling coffee shop vibe, Pomodoro Harmony has you covered.
+Whether you need calm piano tunes, the sound of rain, or a bustling coffee shop vibe, Focusmate has you covered.

 ## Getting Started